By Karen A. Soukiasian

 This is also the time to teach them humans exit first.
 Make your puppy wait, until you have cleared the threshold, then give them the OK to join you.

-By tradition, as a rule dogs are on the left side of the handler.
+By tradition, dogs walk on the left side of the handler.
 This goes back centuries of hunters routinely holding their rifles in their right hand, and leading their dogs with their left.

 You may need to carry a few items of bribery the first few times you initiate the real walks.
 We suggest carrying a squeaky toy or even hanging a plastic bag of treats, where your puppy can see them, from your pocket or belt.
 They can be great “motivators” in keeping your pup moving forward, yet staying at your side.